 In this episode of the Product Design Show, Vince and Allison look at ReconRobotics engineers and how they used Creo to overcome design challenges in creating their one-man-operated, small and hearty robot, the Recon Scout XT.

 Now, you can try the same software ReconRobotics used to create its "throwbot" for free.
-Creo Parametric is a powerful, intuitive set of 3D CAD capabilities optimized for your product development tasks and its available as a 30-day free trial.
+Creo Parametric is a powerful, intuitive set of 3D CAD capabilities optimized for your product development tasks and its available as a free trial.
 Download yours today.